sghpjuikit/player/app/documentation/README.md

   This application does open a network port for the sole reason of communicating among its app instances on the same machine (`Java RMI`).
 - does not collect any data (to help improve the UX or any other nonsense like that) except generating standard logs.
-  These logs can be used to trace user activity (to an extend depending on file log level settings), but only user can share the log files, as application never reads them.
+  These logs may be essential for bug reporting, should a user open an issue.
+These (if accessed) can be used to trace user activity (to an extend, and depending on logging settings), but only user can share the log files, as application never reads them.

-  This may not apply to the underlying `VLC` player doing the actual playback and this application is unaware and does not attempt to prevent it from such behavior.
+  This may not apply to the underlying `VLC` player doing the actual playback and this application is unaware and does not attempt to prevent it from its own logging.

 - does not use any website or cloud storage
 - does not execute any malicious behavior unless exploited by a 3rd party.

-  The application could run malicious widget/plugin if user or 3rd party provides it.
-The application automatically compiles and loads class file provided in the `app/widgets` directory and currently this behavior can not be disabled.
+  The application could run malicious widget/plugin (such as key logger) if user or 3rd party provides it.
+The application automatically compiles and loads widget class files provided in the `app/widgets` directory and currently this behavior can not be disabled.

 - is portable, hence
   - writes all files produced during its running in `app/user` directory
   - can be safely moved between computers with all settings
-  - does not inject or create any file in system files, system temporary directory or system user directory or anywhere or that matter
+  - does not inject or create any file in system files, system temporary directory or system user directory or anywhere for that matter
   - does not require installation
   - can be safely 'uninstalled' and all its user data by deleting the application directory

 Due to the use of many 3rd party libraries and technologies, it may be difficult to provide 100% guarantee of these policies.
-If any of them are dicovered to be broken, please contact the developers immediately.
+If any of them are discovered to be broken, please contact the developers immediately.

 ## Disclaimer